 pressure cooker green beans

 You can use any brand of electric pressure cooker you might have at home.
 They all basically work the same and cut your cooking time down by a lot.
-When it comes to vegetables in a pressure cooker they are the fastest to make.
-Never taking longer than 3 minutes to get tender it is a game changer for dinnertime.
+When it comes to vegetables they never take longer than 3 minutes to get tender which is a game changer.
+BUT with this pot you have the ability for this or our air fryer green beans too.

 I have all three brands at my house because many times I will cook meat in one, veggies in another and maybe rice or potatoes in another.
 Occasionally I can bundle a few together like we did when making steamed vegetables in Instant Pot but you have to choose like kinds so they cook at the same rate.